grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

       - Network issues such as packet loss between the client and gateway.
       - Poor performance of intermediate network hops such as load balancers or HTTP proxies.
       - Client process having insufficient CPU resources.
     - The gateway may need to be scaled up.
-Use the `Mimir / Scaling` dashboard to check for CPU usage vs requests.
+Use the `Fire / Scaling` dashboard to check for CPU usage vs requests.
     - There could be a problem with authentication (eg. slow to run auth layer)
   - **Alertmanager distributor**
     - Typically, Alertmanager distributor p99 latency is in the range 50-100ms.
 If the distributor latency is higher than this, you may need to scale up the number of alertmanager replicas.

-### MimirRequestErrors
+### FireRequestErrors

 This alert fires when the rate of 5xx errors of a specific route is > 1% for some time.